mailund/foolbox/cran-comments.md

-## This is a resubmission where I have added examples to the documentation
+This version, 0.1.1, contains changes for rlang 0.3.0 compatibility.
-of the key functions, i.e. the entry-points to the DSL of transformations implemented in the framework.
+There are no other changes.

 ## Test environments
-* local OS X install, R 3.5.0
+* local OS X install, R 3.5.1
-* ubuntu 14.04 (on travis-ci), R 3.2 - 3.4
+* ubuntu 14.04 (on travis-ci), R 3.2 - 3.5
 * win-builder (devel and release)
 * rhub:
     - Windows Server 2008 R2 SP1, R-devel, 32/64 bit